-What is the artificial pancreas
+What is artificial pancreas

 It is a new generation interoperable blood glucose control system.
 It perfectly integrates a glucose sensor, an insulin pump and an intelligent control algorithm.